aktos-io/aecad/README.md

   - Create new components easily
   - Component based design: You will use your existing components to create sub-circuits
     - Dependency tracking for sub-components
+  - Intelligent components: A component make you warn if you connect a pin to any wrong ping (for example, a warning will be thrown if you connect `VDD` to `GND`.

 ### PCB editor
   - A complete graphics editor (including align tool, rulers, etc.)